Environment

 Symptoms

-• buds dropping following a watering change
+• buds dropping following a noticeable change in the watering routine

 Causes